tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   ![Return address table](./reven_rop_table.svg)

   Entries in this table are consecutive: *the location of the next entry is calculated by adding the current entry with its length*.
 So once we know the starting address, which is `0x404309`, all entries can be completely located.
-The following function calculates the new return address from the current one.
+The following algorithm calculates the new return address `nextRet` from the current one `currentRet`.

-    // retTable is the array of byte(s) from 0x404309
+    let retTable be the array of bytes from 0x404309 let mutable entryOffset = 0
-    let calculateNewReturnAddress (retAddr:uint32) (retTable:byte[]) =
-      let mutable entryOffset = 0
-      while retAddr <> System.BitConverter.ToUInt32(retTable, entryOffset) do
-        let entryLength = retTable.[entryOffset + 4]
+    while currentRet <> dword [retTable + entryOffset] do // look for the corresponding entry let entryLength = retTable[entryOffset + 4]
-        entryOffset <- entryOffset + (int entryLength)
+      entryOffset <- entryOffset + entryLength
-      uint32 (entryOffset + 10)
+    nextRet = dword [retTable + entryOffset + 10]

 #### Address interval computation and encryption